 The SDK will automatically handle this for you.

-For such cases, you can redirect the user to the /auth endpoint, where they can log in and grant your application access to their account.
+/auth endpoint, where they can log in and grant your application access to their account.